traupach/wrf_lrf_les/README.md

 ## Installation

-The script `scripts/sh/install_wrf.sh` makes backup copies of the original version of modified files, then makes symlinks in a WRF installation to the modified versions.
+The script `scripts/sh/install_wrf.sh` makes backup copies of the original version of modified WRF source code files, then makes symlinks in a WRF installation to the modified versions.
 The modified files are based on code from the CEOCMS version of WRF designed to run on gadi, version 4.1.4.
-To install and modify WRF in a directory
-`<WRFDIR>` when this project is cloned to `<GITDIR>`, use:
+To install and modify WRF in a directory `<WRFDIR>` when this project is cloned to `<GITDIR>`, use:

 ```
 cd <WRFDIR>